 timeout Configures the expiration time for trusted APs, in seconds.

-Here is an example of trusted AP policy violation alert message shown
+Here is an example of trusted AP policy violation alert message shown by the controller.

 Thu Nov 16 12:39:12 2006 [WARNING] apf_rogue.c 1905: Possible AP